 I gathered my strength and darted back to the two-store brick building.
-I covered the distance, horizontal and vertical, in a few seconds, took the Thompson submachine gun from dead man’s hands and beelined for the top floor lounge.
+I covered the distance horizontal and vertical in a few seconds, took the Thompson submachine gun from dead man’s hands and beelined for the top floor lounge.

 Windows dim, facing the river bank somewhere in the darkness.
 Strong and steady heartbeat behind the wall right of the door.
 He was there all by himself.
 I didn’t take it for granted though.
 As I went through the closed door he vaguely shot in my direction.
-Standard .36 caliber.
+Standard .36 calibre.
 No darts.

 One bullet slipped through my dark brown hair, leaving no scratch.
 The other flew through the thick wired glass window behind me.
-He was good shot.
-I was just faster so I plugged him using their own gun, taken from the lieutenant down there.
+He was a good shot.
+I was just faster so I slugged him using their own gun, taken from the lieutenant down there.
 The big bald guy grunted and fell backwards like a rag-doll, hitting the chair, crushing it to shards, landing square flat, his face forever in surprise.
 Dead and no money.
 That’s what she wrote.

 I went thoroughly through all the papers and stuff left behind.
 Including all his pockets.
 Find no connection to us or anyone else.
 Cleaned any possible fingerprints we might have left here and there.
 I also recovered my coat and a few more weapons, including the one I handed to Charles earlier.
 I couldn’t do much about our own blood stains nor bullets from my Webley.
 I hoped we might arrange a deep clean with some of our friends or do it ourselves before the police notice.
 But now it looked like way too much effort.
 I had to take care of Charles.
 Oh, well.